-"... (unless) there is a sufficiently specific clause, it is not open to the Employer or his A/E (independent engineer) where the contract date has ceased to be applicable, to make out a kind of debtor and creditor account allowing so many days or weeks for delay caused by the Employer and, after crediting that period to the builder, to seek to charge him with damages at the liquidated rate for the remainder."34
+"[u]nless there is a sufficiently specific clause, it is not open to the Owner or his A/E [independent engineer] where the contract date has ceased to be applicable, to make out a kind of debtor and creditor account allowing so many days or weeks for delay caused by the Owner and, after crediting that period to the builder, to seek to charge him with damages at the liquidated rate for the remainder."
+32

-This view appears to be based on the needs of certainty and predictability and finds its foundation in the classic case of Peak.
-More recent authority suggests that the Employer's delay and the Contractor's delay could be in some circumstances divisible for the purposes of determining and enforcing liquidated damages, but remains circumspect in light of Peak's authority.
-In Rapid Building Group Ltd v Ealing Family Housing Association Ltd35 Lloyd LJ remarked that:
+This view appears to be based on the needs of certainty and predictability, and finds its foundation in the classic case of Peak Construction (Liverpool) Ltd v McKinney Foundations Ltd.33 More recent authority suggests that the Owner's delay and the Contractor's delay could be in some circumstances divisible for the purposes of determining and enforcing liquidated damages, but remains circumspect in light of Peak's authority.
+In Rapid Building Group v Ealing Family Housing34 Lloyd LJ remarked that:

-"...
-I was somewhat startled to be told in the course of the argument that if any part of the delay was caused by the Employer, no matter how slight, then the liquidated damages clause in the contract... becomes inoperative.
+"...I was somewhat startled to be told in the course of the argument that if any part of the delay was caused by the Employer, no matter how slight, then the liquidated damages clause in the contract...becomes inoperative."
+35

 "I can well understand how that must necessarily be so in a case in which the delay is indivisible and there is a dispute as to the extent of the Employer's responsibility for that delay.
-But where there are, as it were, two separate and distinct periods of delay with two separate causes, and where the dispute relates only to one of those two causes, then it would seem to me just and convenient that the Employer should be able to claim liquidated damages in relation to the other period."36
+But where there are, as it were, two separate and distinct periods of delay with two separate causes, and where the dispute relates only to one of those two causes, then it would seem to me just and convenient that the Employer should be able to claim liquidated damages in relation to the other period."
+36

-Nevertheless, Lloyd LJ went on to note that "it was common ground before us that is not a possible view...in the light of the decision of the Court of Appeal in Peak's case, and therefore I say no more about it."37
+Nevertheless, Lloyd LJ went on to note that "it was common ground before us that that is not a possible view...in the light of the decision of the Court of Appeal in Peak's case, and therefore I say no more about it."37